Rumpunzel/rpg-thingy/playing-the-game/skill-tests/simple-tests.md

 ---
 layout: default
-title: Resolving Simple Tests
+title: Simple Tests
-description: Stuff about resolving simple tests
+description: Stuff about simple tests
 parent: Skill Tests
 grand_parent: Playing the Game
 nav_order: 1
 ---

-# Resolving Tests
+# Simple Tests

 As mentioned above, most often simple tests result from an environmental trait that would noticeably hinder your effort or a character or creature with a trait that would noticeably hinder your effort opposing you.
 The trait's rating is the test's difficulty.